Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel.md

 - work with version of Spira older than 6.3.0.1
 - work with versions of Excel pre Excel 2015
-- update existing data in Spira
-- create Test Sets
 - create Test Runs
-- import/export comments
-- import/export specific artifact association (eg requirements)
+- add new custom lists values
+- import and export test step custom properties

-Excel 365 can (and the classic plugin cannot):
+**Excel 365 can (and the classic plugin cannot)**:

 - work with customizable template fields like importance, status, and type
 - provide much easier data entry with dropdowns to show user names, releases, custom lists